apache/www-site/content/dev/pmc.md

 Once the ICLA has been filed, use the [ASF New Account Request form](https://whimsy.apache.org/officers/acreq) to generate the request.
-Should the PMC chair be unavailable for any reason, any ASF member can act his/her stead.
+Should the PMC chair be unavailable for any reason, any ASF member can act on their behalf.

 **For incubating projects**: If